iliya1984/DevML/README.md

 - [Datasets](datasets)

 ## Introduction <a name="introduction"></a>
   As a software engineer with a decade of experience, I excel in designing, developing, and supporting diverse software systems, spanning mainly infrastructure and backend domains.
-My key attributes include effective collaboration, strong technical leadership, and a relentless pursuit of innovation and technical excellence.
   I have a deep passion for transitioning into the Machine Learning field.
 As a dedicated self-learner, I've completed multiple Udemy courses and amassed this portfolio.
 Invite you to take a look :)